Testing

 Many people are struggling with their mental health due to the ongoing pandemic.
 Know that, you are not alone!

 Help is available.
-Dial 2-1-1 and Press 1 to speak with a trained and professional specialist.
+Dial 9-8-8 to speak with a trained and professional specialist.
 All calls are confidential and free.
+Learn more about 988 in Maryland.

 Ongoing mental health support is also available through 211 Health Check.
 The free and confidential weekly check-in program connects you to a caring and compassionate person who cares about you.
 Sign up for Health Check.